 - (a) Salary represents actual salary earned during each fiscal year.
 The amounts in this column are different from the amounts listed below under description of employment agreements, due to increases in salary levels and payments for unused vacation during each fiscal year. - (b) The amounts in this column reflect cash bonuses paid to the named executive officers for performance during the applicable fiscal year.
-All bonuses for named executive officers were entirely discretionary. - (c) The entries in the option awards column reflect the grant date fair value of the awards for fiscal 2010, 2009, and 2008 as applicable, for financial statement reporting purposes in accordance with Accounting Standards Codification (ASC) No. 718, Compensation Stock Compensation, excluding forfeiture assumptions, and utilizing the Black-Scholes method.
-See Note 2(m) of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended April 30, 2010 for a discussion of the relevant assumptions used to determine the valuation of our stock options for accounting purposes. - (d) The amounts in this column reflect grant date fair value of the awards for fiscal 2010, 2009 and 2008, as applicable, for financial statement reporting purposes in accordance with Accounting Standards Codification (ASC) No. 718, Compensation Stock Compensation.
-See Notes 2(n) and 11 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended April 30, 2010 for a discussion regarding the valuation of our restricted stock for accounting purposes. - (e) Mr. Draper resigned from the Company effective January 15, 2010.
-Mr. Draper became our chief executive officer on January 29, 2009. - (f) Based on an average buying rate of \$1.602 for £1 for the period from May 1, 2009 through April 30, 2010, \$1.679 for £1 for the period from May 1, 2008 through April 30, 2009 and \$2.007 for £1 for the period from May 1, 2007 through April 30, 2008. - (g) All Other Compensation for Mr. Draper for 2010 includes \$226,006 for severance payments, \$11,592 for health insurance and \$47,792 for pension benefits; for 2009, includes \$15,874 for health insurance and \$57,502 for pension benefits; and for 2008, includes \$16,981 for health insurance and \$58,528 for pension benefits. - (h) Reflects Company 401(k) plan matching contributions.
+All bonuses for named executive officers were entirely discretionary. - (c) The entries in the option awards column reflect the grant date fair value of the awards for fiscal 2011, 2010, and 2009 as applicable, for financial statement reporting purposes in accordance with Accounting Standards Codification (ASC) No. 718, Compensation Stock Compensation, excluding forfeiture assumptions, and utilizing the Black-Scholes method.
+See Note 2(m) of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended April 30, 2011 for a discussion of the relevant assumptions used to determine the valuation of our stock options for accounting purposes. - (d) The amounts in this column reflect grant date fair value of the awards for fiscal 2011, 2010 and 2009, as applicable, for financial statement reporting purposes in accordance with Accounting Standards Codification (ASC) No. 718, Compensation Stock Compensation.
+See Notes 2(n) and 11 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended April 30, 2011 for a discussion regarding the valuation of our restricted stock for accounting purposes. - (e) In each case, reflects Company 401(k) plan matching contributions. - (f) Mr. Dunleavy served as our chief financial officer until January 15, 2010 when he transitioned to the position of our chief executive officer.